 - Evidence of stalking or intimidation (e.g., being followed or confronted)

-Always ensure photos are dated if possible and kept safely.
+Always ensure that photos are dated, if possible, and kept safely.

 5. Text Messages, Emails, and Social Media Messages